BPOPPYK/howdy-world/README.md

 # howdy-world
-This is my secopnd attempt at a repository
+This is my second attempt at a repository